ewascatalog/ewascatalog2/readme.md

 * Update the acknowledgements section on the about page http://www.ewascatalog.org/about.
 Just need to add names to the template file.

 * Contact PACE members for full summary statistics of already published articles.
 Try Gemma first and test out the upload page (see New features below)

+* Add a feature to the EWAS Catalog R package that allows browsing of just the studies (e.g. the 'studies.txt' file in 'files/ewas-sub-stats/combined_data/').

 ### Errors